 State-Funded Resources for Families: Emergency Assistance Shelter, the HomeBASE Short-Term Housing Assistance Program, and Educational SupportsShelters for Families with Children

 If you are experiencing homelessness and have a child under the age of 21 or you are pregnant, you and your family may be eligible for placement in a family shelter.
 The vast majority of family shelter spaces are administered by the Massachusetts Department of Housing and Community Development (DHCD), through their Emergency Assistance (EA) program.

-To see the 2018 income eligibility guidelines for EA and HomeBASE, please click here (PDF) and see the image below.
+To see the 2019 income eligibility guidelines for EA and HomeBASE, please click here (PDF) and see the image below.
 The EA and HomeBASE income eligibility standards are based on 115% of the federal poverty guidelines.
 The 2019 federal poverty guidelines took effect on January 11, 2019, and can be viewed here on the U.S. Department of Health and Human Services website.

 Please note that you must apply for EA shelter through DHCD, and cannot directly access an EA shelter placement by contacting the shelters linked below.
 For a list of local offices across the state where you can apply, please click here and select the city/town you consider your home community or where you are staying.
 DHCD is promoting the use of a telephonic application process as the number of in-person application sites has been reduced.
 To apply by phone, call DHCD's toll-free number: 1-866-584-0653.
 If you are unable to get to a DHCD office in person and have problems applying by phone, you can call DHCD's Central Office at 617-573-1106 to ask for assistance.

 *Please also note that these lists may not be comprehensive.
 If you are a shelter provider and would like to add or update your listing, please email kelly @ mahomeless.org.